Decision Making under Uncertainty: An Experimental Study in Market Settings: Results

 More than 70\% of subjects satisfy event monotonicity, and this number increases to 90\% if we allow for a small margin of error of five tokens.
-Moreover, choices are clustered around the allocation which equalizes payout from the two accounts, which can be interpreted as the subjects' ambiguity aversion.
-See Figure~\ref{fig:uci_monotonicity} in the online appendix.
+Moreover, choices are clustered around the allocation which equalizes payout from the two accounts, which may reflect subjects' ambiguity aversion.
+See Figure~\ref{fig:uci_monotonicity} in the Online Appendix.

-As \cite{echenique2018approximate} discuss in depth, the empirical content of expected utility is captured in part by a negative relation between state prices and allocations: a property that can be thought of as ``downward-sloping demand.''
-We thus look at how subjects' choices responded to price variability between budgets; in particular, we focus on the relation between price ratios, $\log{(p_2 / p_1)}$, and allocation ratios, $\log{(x_2 / x_1)}$, pooling choices from all subjects.
+The empirical content of expected utility is captured in part by a negative relation between state prices and allocations as \cite{echenique2018approximate} discuss in depth: a property that can be thought of as ``downward-sloping demand.''
+We thus look at how subjects' choices responded to price variability between budgets; in particular, we focus on the relation between log price ratios, $\log{(p_2 / p_1)}$, and allocation shares, $x_2/(x_1+x_2)$, pooling choices from all subjects.
 Figure~\ref{fig:uci_dsd_aggregate} shows a negative relation between these two quantities, confirming the downward-sloping demand property at the aggregate level.
-It holds for both types of questions and in both tasks.
+It holds for both types of questions (type~1 and type~2 event partitions) and in both tasks (market-stock and market-Ellsberg).